 Cooking classes in Tuscany are getting more and more varied and inventive.
-Some combine the course with a visit to a market, teaching people how to choose ingredients – as at the Lorenzo de’ Medici School in San Lorenzo Market in Florence.
-There are courses organised in villas and elegant palaces, with a combination of a scenographic setting and culinary expertise.
+Some combine the lesson with a visit to a market, teaching people how to choose ingredients.
+There are classes organised in villas and elegant palaces, with a combination of a impressive settings and culinary expertise.
 Some involve wine pairing exercises.
-Others keep things simple and genuine, like the one near Siena organised by Nonna Ciana.

 What is it that makes Tuscan cooking so special?

 Food for Tuscans, and Italians in general, is practically a religion.
 And like every religion, it’s got its own rituals.
 Families stay proudly faithful to the traditional recipes handed down by “nonna” (or grandmother) and ingredients are chosen meticulous care.
 There’s rivalry too.
 And every town claims the title for having the most genuine version of a “primo piatto” or the best cured meat.

 In Tuscany, cooking is about perfectionism, purity and passion.
 You’ll learn how to prepare some deliciously authentic food, and you’ll add some Tuscan flavour to your holiday.

 And remember… The culinary heritage of Tuscany is as important as that of the Renaissance!